3liz/lizmap-locales/web-client/README.md

-Be sure you have installed Transifex cli, but also PHP-cli and its mbstring extension (`apt-get install php7.2-mbstring`).
+Be sure you have installed Transifex cli, but also PHP-cli and its mbstring extension (For example `apt-get install php7.3-cli php7.3-mbstring`).
+Install also [Composer](https://getcomposer.org/), and run `composer install` into the `web-client` directory.

-You also need to retrieve the source code of lizmap, and download some PHP packages with Composer.
+You also need to retrieve the source code of lizmap, and install them somewhere.

 ```
 git clone https://github.com/3liz/lizmap-web-client.git
-cd lizmap-web-client
-composer install
 ```